 RBA™ starts with the ENDS in mind, and works backwards to MEANS.
 The approach focuses on the community-level conditions of well-being that leaders are agreeing to be accountable for achieving, and then uses common sense steps to organize collective action to make a positive impact.
 RBA Overview.

 HFL hosted two RBA™ sessions on July 20, 2017 with Community Solutions, Inc. View the presentation from those sessions here to learn more about RBA™.
-Capacity building opportunities related to RBA™ will be available in the future.
+Capacity building opportunities related to RBA™ are currently available through our Nonprofit Leadership Academy.

 The Academy consists of ten full day classes that cover Nonprofit Management in the 21st Century, Strategic and Operational Planning, Financial Management, Marketing and Communication, Planning for Fundraising Success, and Results-Based Accountability™.
 These competency courses will cover areas of expertise vital for non-profit leadership and will be led by experienced practitioners to facilitate effective application learning methods.